elatypov20/book_finder/Readme.md

 <h3>Project structure</h3>
 At the beginning of the program, the control is forwarded into <u>UserInterface</u>'s
 <b>startUISession</b> function. <u>UserInterface</u> is responsible for any communications
 with user, and each of its function helps with that.
-It provides laconic interface for user (which is described above).
 During it's work it uses <u>LibraryDatabaseClient</u> which makes requests to <u>LibraryDatabase</u>. <u>LibraryDatabase</u> is a remote Database which stores information about books and provides some basic functionality to manipulate them and update database permanently (even in the disk).
 LibraryDatabase is inherited from <u>Database</u> class, which works with the database file (.csv format) in low level and provides high-level methods